We would like to give you some information about the frequently asked questions about our university due to the coronavirus pandemic.

 8. These decisions can be changed in accordance with the development course of the global epidemic.

-In order to prevent the spread of Coronavirus (Covid-19) the TRNC Council of Ministers has announced the following restrictions;
+In order to prevent the spread of Coronavirus (Covid-19) the TRNC Council of Ministers has announced the new restrictions which will be imposed between the dates of the 19th and 26th of April 2021;

-- A full lockdown will take place on every Sunday from the 22nd of February 2021 only to meet your pharmacy and bakery needs other than that all sectors were decided to remain closed.
+- On every Sunday, only to meet your pharmacy, bakery and gas stations needs other than that all sectors were decided to remain closed.

-We kindly inform you that you should not go out of your place of residence, other than to meet your basic needs such as gas stations, pharmacies, greengrocers, butchers and markets People who violate the conditions will be subject to legal prosecution.
+We kindly inform you that you should not go out of your place of residence within the specified hours, other than to meet your basic needs such as gas stations, pharmacies, greengrocers, butchers and markets.
+People who violate the conditions will be subject to legal prosecution.

 You may follow the daily cases of TRNC covid-19 in numbers at the official website of TRNC Minister of Health at https://saglik.gov.ct.tr/ or facebook page on https://www.facebook.com/kktcsaglikbakanligi.